Safety measures that have been taken by the school administration for reopening of the school:

 If a student or staff test positive for COVID-19, school administration will inform ACPHD and follow the guidance given on their website for schools.
 Two school staff members designated to support contact tracing are Julie Nghiem and Lata Nigam.
 Also, Lata Nigam is the person designated for any contact with the local health department about COVID-19.

 How staff will be trained and families will be educated on the application and enforcement of the plan. *

 Parents will receive (via email) and sign a set of “School Policies & Procedures during COVID-19.”
 They will also be referred to the school website.
-Daily reminders will be posted around the school and emailed by the teachers.
+Daily reminders about hand sanitizers and hand-washing and wearing masks will be posted around the school and emailed by the teachers.

 Regular staff meetings will be held to evaluate the procedures and improvise if needed.

 How school officials will ensure that staff who have symptoms of COVID-19 or have been exposed to someone with COVID-19 will be rapidly tested and what instructions they will be given while waiting for test results.